maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 service providers to update the status of the Instances they provide.
-It is implemented following the REST methodology and receives as input the ID of the Instance whose status will be updated, as well as the new applicable Instance status.
+It is implemented following the REST methodology and receives as input the ID of the Instance whose status will be updated, as well as the new applicable Instance Status value.
 The MSR will respond with the outcome of the update operation, if successful or not.

 #### Operation functionality